Skip to main content

 2. Can charger groups be migrated independently?

-3. How do we rollback if a site fails after cutover?
+3. How do we roll back if a site fails after cutover?

 4. How do we export historical sessions, CDRs, and status data?